a-barlow/quantr/README.md

 - Prints the circuit diagram to the terminal, or saves it to a text file, as a UTF-8 string.
-- Custom gates can be implemented easily by giving their explicit linear mappings on states.
+- Custom gates can be implemented easily by giving their explicit linear mappings on product states.
 This allows the user to avoid representing the gates as matrices.
-- Attempts to minimise memory consumption by not using matrices nor sparse matrices, and instead uses functions to represent the linear mapping of gates.
+- Attempts to minimise memory consumption by not using matrices nor sparse matrices, but instead uses functions to represent the linear mapping of gates.
 - Only safe Rust code is used, and the only dependency is the [rand](https://docs.rs/rand/latest/rand/) crate.